smurphy2230/csc-121-lab13/README.md

 # csc-121-lab13
 object oriented programming
 ---
-Create derived classes \n
+Create derived classes
-Write code to access members in base class \n
+Write code to access members in base class
-Write code to access methods in base class \n
+Write code to access methods in base class
 Create and use abstract classes